Deep-lying semi-Dirac fermions in hexagonal close-packed cadmium: Abstract

 \section{Abstract}

 Semi-Dirac fermions are massless in one direction and massive in the perpendicular directions.
 Such quasiparticles have been proposed in various contexts in condensed matter.
-Using first principles calculations, we identify a pair of semi-Dirac bands in the electronic structure of hexagonal close-packed (hcp) cadmium, which keep their linear out-of-plane and quadratic inplane dispersions up to the Fermi level.
+Using first principles calculations, we identify a pair of semi-Dirac bands anti-crossing at $-3$ eV below the Fermi level in the electronic structure of hexagonal close-packed (hcp) cadmium.
+The linear out-of-plane dispersion is kept up to the Fermi level.
 We demonstrate that the dichotomy between the linear and quadratic dispersions is driven by an orientation-sensitive hybridization between the $s$ and $p_z$ orbitals.
 The upper semi-Dirac band produces a lens-shaped nonellipsoidal Fermi sheet whose cross-section area has a $k$-dependence that is in excellent agreement with the experimentally measured period of Sondheimer oscillations.